gaurav01singh/Venove_assignment/README.md

-# Flutter Attendance & Location Tracking App
+# Location Tracker - Flutter App

+Location Tracker - Flutter App
+This project is a Location Tracking System developed using the Flutter Framework.
+The app allows users to monitor and visualize the attendance and travel routes of members.
+The main features include viewing current locations, timelines of visited locations, and detailed route information.

+## Features Implemented
-This Flutter project is an Attendance and Location Tracking system.
+1. Attendance with Location Tracking
-The app allows you to:
+Accessed from the Menu by clicking on the Attendance section.
-1. View a list of members.
+Displays a list of members with two action icons:
-2. Track members' current location and route traveled on a map.
+Current Location: View a member's current location on a map.
-3. View location history with route details including start/stop locations, total distance traveled, and duration.

-## Features
-- *Member List*: View members with the option to track their location .
+Route Traveled: Visualize the route traveled by a member.

+2. Member Location Overview
+Clicking the location icon for a member:
+Opens a Map Screen displaying the current location of the selected member.
+Includes a Timeline View at the bottom:
+Displays all visited locations for the current day (default view).
+Includes a Date Filter to view data for specific past dates.
+The timeline can be expanded to see a full list of traveled locations.

+3. Route Details
+Selecting any two visited locations generates detailed route information:
+Start Location and Stop Location.
+Total Distance Traveled (in kilometers).
+Total Travel Duration.
+A Map View:
-- *Location Tracking*: Displays current location and route on Google Maps.
+Displays the complete route drawn on Google Maps.
-- *Route History*: Shows a timeline of locations visited, along with details like total distance and stops.
+Red Dots on the route line indicate stops:
+Any stop exceeding 10 minutes is recorded as Stop Time.
+This provides a visual summary of the member's travel history.

 ## File Structure
 ```
 .